 Chagas Disease in Ecuador

-The Tropical Disease Research Program takes place in the context of efforts by the Tropical Disease Institute to combat Chagas disease in Ecuador.
-The program's field activities will provide practical training on the many aspects related to multidisciplinary field research implementation within the Chagas disease research project.
+From efforts by the Tropical Disease Institute, the Tropical Disease Research Program was created to combat Chagas disease in Ecuador.
+The program's field activities provide training on the many aspects related to multidisciplinary field research implementation within the Chagas disease research project.

-Students participate in the course work and as volunteer research assistants.
-Field work will be conducted in the various aspects of the project Specific activities will depend on the component chosen by each participant and will support the main research activities of the overall project.
+Students will have the opportunity to participate in both course work and as volunteer research assistants.
+Their specific duties for the project will depend on the component they choose, but will support the main research activities of the overall project.

 Visit the official Tropical Disease Research Program website for more information.

 June 6 - July 11, 2015 (programs of 2 – 6 weeks available within this timeframe)

 This program is open to undergraduate, graduate and medical students interested in international studies, health and medicine, the environment, international development, health education, international relief work, biology, engineering, political science, economics, sociology, anthropology or economics.

 Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
 Click here to read the entire judicial policy.